 $1,778 USD ANNUAL REPAIR COST (SOURCE: REPAIRPAL.COM)

-Sprinter vans are great until things go wrong.
-Dealers are only located in major cities (see dealer locator), parts & labor are VERY costly, and parts availability is poor and can take time.
+Sprinters are great until things go wrong.
+Dealers are concentrated in major cities, parts & labor are costly, and parts availability can take time.
+The 4-cylinder simplification may help long-term, but a diesel with modern emissions equipment (DEF, DPF, EGR) is never the cheap option to keep healthy out of warranty.

 WHAT WE LIKE